salvieknath18/book_management_web/README.md

 - Created store in `store.ts` where we can compose all our reducers.
 - Created action types for which we can define actions after dispatching the data.
 - Dispatched data to reducers which is required across the components.
-- We suppose to be write action logic in actions folder for each action type, but due to rapid development with a constraint time I kept that it as improvement.
+- We were supposed to write action logic in the actions folder for each action type, but due to rapid development with a constraint time, I kept it as an improvement.

 ### The project file structure